subong0508/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Predicting whether sentiment is positive or negative using imdb movie review data by using pretrained models.
+Predicting whether sentiment is positive or negative using imdb movie review data by using pretrained models such as BERT, XLNet, etc.